jgrodriguez9/reward-program/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app concurrenlty with the json-server in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3006](http://localhost:3006) to view it in your browser.
+The server will run in (http://localhost:5000)

 The page will reload when you make changes.\
 You may also see any lint errors in the console.